-As at the time of writing (24 April 2020), German authorities are strongly recommending that employees work from home where possible.
-If employees remain at, or return to, their place of work, the following additional occupational safety standards must be observed (SARS-CoV-2-Arbeitsschutzstandard), as outlined the Federal Minister of Labour:
+German authorities are still recommending that employees work from home where possible.
+If employees remain at or return to their place of work, the following additional occupational safety standards must be observed (SARS-CoV-2-Arbeitsschutzstandard):

 - A distance of 1.5 metres between customers and colleagues must be maintained at the workplace, including when outdoors and in vehicles.
 This should be implemented with appropriate barriers and markings.
 Where separation by barriers is not possible, the employer must provide face masks to employees, customers and service providers.

 - Tools and equipment should be used on a personal basis wherever possible.